conedevelopment/sprucecss-starter-kit/README.md

 **Sass Lint:** You can lint your SCSS files with [Stylelint](https://stylelint.io/) and [stylelint-config-sass-guidelines](https://github.com/bjankord/stylelint-config-sass-guidelines) preset with the `npm run sass-lint` command.
 Use the `npm run sass-lint-with-fix` command if you want automatic fixes.

 **Icons:** A starter kit uses a simple SVG-based icon solution.
 You can extend it through `assets/icon/icons.svg` file.
-You have to include them in any Pug template (like you see it in the `testimonial.pug`) to use.
+You have to include them in any Pug template (like you see it in the `docs.pug`) to use.

 ## License